“The big data boom is the innovation story of our time.”

 Companies like UPS and FedEx use big data to help determine the most efficient routes for their delivery drivers to navigate.
-For example, UPS is using 10 IBM mainframe computers around the clock to track over 16 million packages each day.
+For example, UPS uses computers around the clock to track over 24 million packages each day.
 The computers collect and analyze data collected by its drivers to determine the ideal delivery schedule.
 It also helps manage the UPS air fleet that handle millions of Next-Day delivery packages.

-UPS deploys more than 96,000 trucks, and big data has helped them determine that shaving a mile off each driver’s daily route results in an annual savings of $50 million.
+UPS deploys about 125,000 trucks, and big data has helped them determine that shaving a mile off each driver’s daily route results in an annual savings of $50 million.
 The same computers help reduce idle times which means fuel and operational savings of nearly $15 million a year.
 This savings goes directly to the bottom line.

 Optimizing routes is not only reserved for large companies like UPS.
 Big data will help smaller companies optimize their fleets and routes too.
 Fluctuations in fuel costs present a challenge to this industry, so optimizing as much of their operations as possible will help them compete in a future of robotics and autonomous vehicles.
 This is an industry that is not accustomed to a lot of change, but they must embrace big data to remain competitive.

 This is one of the most important industries big data can improve because it deals with the well-being of each of us.
 Consider the amount of information you provide your doctor during each visit.
 And yet when you move across town, that information does not necessarily follow.

 Big data and the structure it provides can provide healthcare providers with deep understanding of our medical history and call attention to trends and patterns not obvious to physicians.
 Understanding what treatment and drugs worked and which did not will help lead to healthier lives.